 Vitamin D is a fat-soluble vitamin that is necessary for healthy calcium absorption, bone mineralization, and bone growth and remodeling.

-Calcium and vitamin D together protect older adults from osteoporosis as insufficient vitamin D levels can cause bones to become brittle and thin.
+Calcium and vitamin D together protect older adults from osteoporosis as insufficient vitamin D levels can disrupt calcium absorption and cause bones to become brittle and thin.

 It can be obtained from sunlight, foods, or supplements.
 Foods with vitamin D include the flesh of fatty fish, like salmon, tuna, or mackerel; beef liver; cheese; and egg yolks.
 However, fortified foods provide more of the vitamin, and they include milk or orange juice.